-Due to financial support of the Flemish Government, the doctoral schools of Hasselt University are able to award travel grants to PhD students and postdoctoral researchers for participation in a summer school or a short research stay abroad.
+Due to financial support of the Flemish Government, the doctoral schools of Hasselt University are able to award travel grants to PhD students and postdoctoral researchers for participation in an international summer school or a short research stay abroad.
 Also, PhD students and postdoctoral researchers can be awarded intersectoral mobility grants for intersectoral summer schools or research projects conducted at and in collaboration with non-academic institutions (companies, hospitals, …).

 This first call for 2021 concerns the period January - December 2021.
 Deadline of submission is 1/12/2020 and the activity (summer school or research stay) has to take place between 01/01/2021 and 31/12/2021.
 You will receive the result of your application by 11/12/2020.

 All PhD students and postdoctoral researchers with a UHasselt promoter can apply, and the proposals will be evaluated by the doctoral school council.